brandogw/maple-min/README.md

 ## Setup

 Maple requires conda, which can be installed by following [these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 Miniconda is lighter weight and provides all that is needed by Maple.
-If basecalling ONT data is needed, then GPU hardware and [cuda](https://docs.nvidia.com/cuda/) are also required.
-CPU basecalling is not available by default because it is prohibitively slow.
-If CPU basecalling is desired, or if basecalling is not needed, comment/uncomment the appropriate rules in rules/install.smk

 Create a conda environment that enables usage of mamba, which is better capable of creating environments with snakemake:

     conda create mamba -n mambaEnv -c conda-forge